muxare/mono-repo-finance/docs/planning/story-1.3-data-import-service.md

 - Complete API documentation
 - Clean, maintainable codebase

-**Next Steps**: The system is ready for Story 2.1 (Candlestick Chart Component) which will consume the imported financial data for visualization.
+**Next Steps**: The system is ready for the chart architecture stories (2.1.1-2.1.3) which will consume the imported financial data for visualization.